Bennett Griffin Logo

 No-Fault Divorce

-The recent introduction of no-fault divorce in the UK aims to promote a more amicable and constructive approach to ending marriages, reducing conflict and encouraging a greater focus on resolving practical matters such as child arrangements and financial settlements.
+The introduction of no-fault divorce in the UK aims to promote a more amicable and constructive approach to ending marriages, reducing conflict and encouraging a greater focus on resolving practical matters such as child arrangements and financial settlements.

 The Divorce, Dissolution and Separation Act 2020 came into effect on 6 April 2022, allowing spouses to simply state that the marriage has irretrievably broken down without having to provide evidence of any specific fault or reason.